Advising for Declared Economics Majors and Minors

 Student Last Names P - Z

 Global Education (Global Ed) Requirement Advising

 The Global Education Requirement pertains only to SBS Bachelor of Arts majors who entered UMass prior to the Fall 2018 semester.

 Students admitted prior to Fall 2018 whose primary major is Economics (or who are pursuing a dual degree with Economics and another major), are required to complete the 15-credit Global Ed Requirement for the College of Social and Behavioral Sciences (SBS).
-The Global Education Requirement is managed and advised by SBS, so questions about Global Ed should be directed to an advisor in the SBS Advising Resource Center.
+The Global Education Requirement is managed and advised by SBS, so if you have substantive questions about Global Ed, make an appointment with or contact the Global Ed Coordinator.